 - 2 Tablespoons of Raw Unrefined Honey

 - The Zest of 1 Lemon

 - Dried Rosemary: Grind it very fine.
 Rosemary improves circulation and kills bacteria.

 - Dried Green Tea: A fabulous anti-inflammatory that helps reduce redness.

 - Crushed Rose Petals: Contains high amounts of vitamin C and smells amazing.

 Mix all of the ingredients in a small jar.
 Make sure you zest the lemon before you juice it.
-Keep the mixture in the fridge.

 Splash your face with warm water.
 Take a tablespoon of your scrub and gently massage in circles.